-If you are forced to file a lawsuit, that difficulty, expense, and effort is increased a great deal.
+If you are forced to file a lawsuit, that difficulty, expense, and effort are increased a great deal.
 For example, if your damages (medical treatment, wage loss, property damage) are quite low or difficult to prove, pursuing a personal injury claim may not be advisable.

-Making this decision can be a difficult one and the advice of an attorney is very important to understanding the pros and cons.
+Making this decision can be a difficult one and the advice of an attorney is very important to understand the pros and cons.
 On the other hand, there are certain circumstances wherein a personal injury claim may not be a possibility at all.

 Reasons You May Not Qualify for a Personal Injury Claim

 There are a variety of reasons that you may fail to qualify for a personal injury claim.
 There are a few reasons, however, that are most common.

 Statute of Limitations

 The most common bar to a personal injury claim is the expiration of the time period in which a claim can be brought.
 All civil legal matters are governed by a statute of limitations, which limits the time period in which a lawsuit can be filed after the unlawful event.
 In most personal injury actions, this period is three years.
 For example, if you are injured in an auto collision, you have three years from the date of that collision to file your lawsuit.

 Some claims carry with them a shorter statute of limitations.
 Property damage claims or claims for intentional torts (assault) are controlled by a two-year statute of limitations.